braddmg/Metagenomics/README.md

 abricate $i\.fa --db card > $i\.card
 ```
 ## Quatifying normalized abundance of ARGs in co-assemblies
-We first need to map contigs agaisnt the employed reads with bowtie2.
+First, index the metagenomic contigs and map the sample reads against these indexed contigs.

 ```bash
 #Create a mapping file of each metagnenome.